Anna Louise Macready1

 Brig.-Gen. Sir Cecil Frederick Nevil Macready, 1st Bt. was born on 7 May 1862.1 He was the son of William Charles Macready and Cecile Louise Frederica Spencer.2 He married Sophia Geraldine Atkin, daughter of Maurice Uniacke Atkin, on 7 May 1886.1 He died on 9 January 1946 at age 83.1

-Brig.-Gen. Sir Cecil Frederick Nevil Macready, 1st Bt. usually went by his middle name of Nevil.1 He fought in the Egyptian Expedition in 1882, wit the Gordon Highlanders.1 He fought in the Boer War between 1899 and 1902, and was mentioned in despatches twice.1 He gained the rank of AAG between 1902 and 1904 in the service of the Cape Colony.1 He gained the rank of AQMG between 1904 and 1906.1 He was invested as a Companion, Order of the Bath (C.B.) in 1906 Military.1 He gained the rank of AAG HQ between 1907 and 1909.1 He gained the rank of Brigadier-General in the service of the 2nd Infantry Brigade, Aldershot.1
+Brig.-Gen. Sir Cecil Frederick Nevil Macready, 1st Bt. usually went by his middle name of Nevil.1 He fought in the Egyptian Expedition in 1882, wit the Gordon Highlanders.1 He fought in the Boer War between 1899 and 1902, and was mentioned in despatches twice.1 He gained the rank of AAG between 1902 and 1904 in the Cape Colony.1 He gained the rank of AQMG between 1904 and 1906.1 He was appointed Companion, Order of the Bath (C.B.) in 1906 Military.1 He gained the rank of AAG HQ between 1907 and 1909.1 He gained the rank of Brigadier-General in the 2nd Infantry Brigade, Aldershot.1

-Brig.-Gen. Sir Cecil Frederick Nevil Macready, 1st Bt. usually went by his middle name of Nevil.1 He fought in the Egyptian Expedition in 1882, wit the Gordon Highlanders.1 He fought in the Boer War between 1899 and 1902, and was mentioned in despatches twice.1 He gained the rank of AAG between 1902 and 1904 in the service of the Cape Colony.1 He gained the rank of AQMG between 1904 and 1906.1 He was invested as a Companion, Order of the Bath (C.B.) in 1906 Military.1 He gained the rank of AAG HQ between 1907 and 1909.1 He gained the rank of Brigadier-General in the service of the 2nd Infantry Brigade, Aldershot.1
+Brig.-Gen. Sir Cecil Frederick Nevil Macready, 1st Bt. usually went by his middle name of Nevil.1 He fought in the Egyptian Expedition in 1882, wit the Gordon Highlanders.1 He fought in the Boer War between 1899 and 1902, and was mentioned in despatches twice.1 He gained the rank of AAG between 1902 and 1904 in the Cape Colony.1 He gained the rank of AQMG between 1904 and 1906.1 He was appointed Companion, Order of the Bath (C.B.) in 1906 Military.1 He gained the rank of AAG HQ between 1907 and 1909.1 He gained the rank of Brigadier-General in the 2nd Infantry Brigade, Aldershot.1

 Children of Brig.-Gen. Sir Cecil Frederick Nevil Macready, 1st Bt. and Sophia Geraldine Atkin